RWJF HEALTH POLICY FELLOWS PROGRAM

-Vanderbilt University, in collaboration with Meharry Medical College, accepts qualified applicants to one of their PhD programs in economics, political science, and sociology.
-Accepted PhD candidates will earn a doctorate degree from Vanderbilt University while participating in additional coursework, seminars and research activities at Meharry Medical College.
+Vanderbilt University, in collaboration with Meharry Medical College, accepts qualified applicants to one of their PhD programs in economics, political science, or sociology.
+Accepted PhD students will earn a doctorate degree from Vanderbilt University while participating in additional coursework, seminars and research activities at Meharry Medical College.

 Accepted PhD candidates will receive a generous five-year funding package which includes:

 - department-based stipend of $17,500 per academic year;

 - supplemental participation stipend of $10,000 per academic year;

 - summer funding of $4,500 per summer period; and

 All application materials should be submitted online to the Graduate School at Vanderbilt University.

 Please mention in the application "statement of interest" that you wish to be considered for the Robert Wood Johnson Foundation Health Policy Fellows Program at Meharry Medical College.

 Briana Adsit is a doctoral student in the Department of Economics at Vanderbilt University.
 Originally from Spring, Texas, Adsit graduated cum laude from the University of Dallas with a bachelor's degree in economics and finance with a concentration in business.
 During her undergraduate career, she studied abroad for a semester in Rome, Italy at the University of Dallas Eugene Constantin campus.
 Her research interests include health policy, Hispanic health issues, and immigrant access to health care.
 Adsit enjoys taking photographs and scrapbooking in her spare time.